slhck/ffmpeg-normalize/README.md

 - `--dynamic`: Force dynamic normalization mode.

-    Instead of applying linear EBU R128 normalization, choose a dynamic normalization.
+    Instead of applying linear EBU R128 normalization, choose dynamic normalization.
 This is not usually recommended.

-    Dynamic mode will automatically change the sample rate to 192 kHz.
+    The dynamic mode will automatically change the sample rate to 192 kHz.
 Use -ar/--sample-rate to specify a different output sample rate.

 ### Audio Encoding